brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 ## Logistics & Planning

 It's possible to climb Aconcagua independently, and many do.
-You need a solo permit, self arranged mules, and usually a simple base camp service from an operator.
+You would need a solo permit, self arranged mules, and usually a simple base camp service from an operator.
 I've met a lot of people who have done it that way, with varying degrees of success and safety.
 It wouldn't have been the responsible option for my first time.

 I chose to climb with INKA Expediciones, the biggest operator on the mountain.
 They charge $4,600 excluding insurance ($180) and climbing permit ($600).
 Their itinerary is 13 days, but they offer a 15 day version for no extra cost which climbs Cerro Bonete (5,052m) for extra acclimatisation.
 This was a no brainer for me, but I ended up being the only one in my group of eight who chose it.